-Tourist places In and Around Kangra
+Tourist Places In And Around Kangra

-Travellers can visit various exotic tourist destinations at Kangra, such as Kareri Lake, Bagalamukhi Temple, and Kaleshwar Mahadev Temple.
+Travellers can visit various exotic tourist destinations at Kangra, such as Kareri Lake, Baglamukhi Temple, and Kaleshwar Mahadev Temple.
 The majestic Kareri Lake, perched at an elevation of 2934 m above sea level, can be accessed via a trekking route.
 The lake is fed by the water that comes from the Dhauladhar Range when the snow melts.
 Kaleshwar Mahadev Temple and the lingam enshrined below ground-level are among the attractions that draw numerous people to this destination.

 Haripur-Guler, which displays the legacy of Guler Riyasat, and Brajeshwari Temple are also renowned tourist destinations of Kangra.
 The latter is a pilgrimage centre which is visited by a vast number of devotees everyday.
-One of the Wetland under the Ramsar Convention, Maharana Pratap Sagar draws numerous birdwatchers as various species of migratory birds can be spotted here.
+One of the wetland under the Ramsar Convention, Maharana Pratap Sagar draws numerous birdwatchers as various species of migratory birds can be spotted here.

 Kotla Fort, located on the highway between Shahpur and Nurpur in Kangra, is very popular among tourists.
 Travellers can see spectacular sceneries from the fort as it is perched atop a lonely peak and provides excellent views of the deep valleys surrounding it.
 This fort was built under the patronage of Guler Rajas.
-Bagulamukhi Temple, situated at the main entrance of the fort, also attracts tourists to Kangra.
+Baglamukhi Temple, situated at the main entrance of the fort, also attracts tourists to Kangra.

 Located at a distance of 15 km from South Kangra, the Masrur Temple complex is a major tourist destination of Kangra.
-Built in the 10th century and carved from a single piece of rock in the Indo-Aryan architectural style, it looks quite similar to Ajanta-Ellora Temples.
-The complex consists of 15 temples, wherein the main temple is dedicated to the Hindu deity Ram, Lakhsman (his brother), Sita (his wife) and Shiva (the Hindu God of destruction).
+Built in the 10th century and carved from a single piece of rock in the Indo-Aryan architectural style, it looks quite similar to the Ajanta-Ellora Temples.
+The complex consists of 15 temples, wherein the main temple is dedicated to the Hindu deities Ram, Lakhsman (his brother), Sita (his wife) and Shiva (the Hindu God of destruction).

 Other major tourist attractions of Kangra include Dhauladhar Range, Brajeshwari Temple, Nadaun, Kathgarh, Jawali Ji Temple, Kangra Art Gallery, Sujanpur Fort, Judge's Court, and Shiva Temple.
 Along with these, Dharamshala, Behna Mahadev, Pong Lake Sanctuary, Siddhanatha Temple, McLeod Ganj, Taragarh Palace, and Nagarkot Fort are the other prominent attractions of the region.